cbmorrell/kickstart-modular.nvim/README.md

 https://github.com/kdheepak/kickstart.nvim/assets/1813121/f3ff9a2b-c31f-44df-a4fa-8a0d7b17cf7b

+## My Notes

+Some notes from installing it:

+- Make sure all plugins are installed by calling `:Lazy` and syncing all plugins.
+- Will have to reinstall debugpy python venv based on your OS.
+- Live grep requires `ripgrep`, which is a command line tool you need to install system wide (not just a nvim dependency).

+Lockfiles are kept in `lockfiles` so you can keep track of different files for different systems.
+You can restore your plugins to those versions using `:Lazy restore`.
+When you generate a new lockfile, copy it to this directory.
+That way you have the current config as `lazy-lock.json` and a backup in `lockfiles`.

+## Kickstart Tips

 ### Introduction

 *This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*